The Girl Before by J.P. Delaney

 A complex story of betrayal, Highsmith highlights the chilling reality behind the façade of American suburban life.

-Deep Water will star Ben Affleck and Ana de Armas and will be released sometime early 2022 on Prime Video.
+Deep Water stars Ben Affleck and Ana de Armas, and is ready to stream now on Prime Video.
+Read the book first here.